 DIY Velvet Pumpkins Tutorial

 I personally feel that Fall can be one of the most “crafty” seasons of the whole year.
-So if you are looking for a projects to get crafty AND decorate your home this week, I have the perfect one for you – 10 minute DIY Velvet Pumpkins!
+So if you are looking for a project to get crafty AND decorate your home this week, I have the perfect one for you – 10 minute DIY Velvet Pumpkins!

 I have been wanting to make these for a long time and searched other tutorials online but couldn’t find one with the exact simplistic approach I wanted.
 Making a velvet pumpkin, for me, meant that I wouldn’t need to pick up a needle at all, and if it weren’t for the pumpkin stem, you wouldn’t even need glue for this tutorial!
-In other words, these are the easiest fabric pumpkins ever and they look like you picked them up a Pottery Barn (but for half the cost!).
+In other words, these are the easiest fabric pumpkins ever and they look like you picked them up at a Pottery Barn (but for half the cost!).

 - Paper mache pumpkins.
 You can find these at craft stores year round usually and definitely in the fall months.
 I bought mine right here and here.